 Bayer settles thousands of US Roundup cases with trial attorneys

-REUTERS: Bayer AG has settled thousands of U.S. Roundup weed killer lawsuits as part of an US$11 billion settlement, reaching deals with the only lawyers who took cases to trial over allegations the herbicide caused cancer.
+NEW YORK: Bayer AG has settled thousands of US Roundup weed killer lawsuits as part of an US$11 billion settlement, reaching deals with the only lawyers who took cases to trial over allegations the herbicide caused cancer.

 The settlements covered 15,000 lawsuits, according to an attorney familiar with the talks.
 Bayer has estimated it faces 125,000 filed and unfiled claims over Roundup.